evanlenz/docca/example_visualized/README.md

 I suspect that ./non-traced-build.sh or ./stage1-trace-only.sh is what you will want to invoke instead of ./run-all.sh (see the sections about this below).

-## Running a partial build (editing index.xml)
+## Running a partial build (editing custom-index.xml)
-If you want to only do a partial build, edit the copy of index.xml in the example_visualized directory and then comment out everything but the pages you want to include in the build.
-The extract-xml-pages.sh script (invoked automatically by run-all.sh) will overwrite build/index.xml with your modified index.xml, using it as input instead.
+If you want to only do a partial build, edit the custom-index.xml in the example_visualized directory and then comment out everything but the pages you want to include in the build.
+The extract-xml-pages.sh script (invoked automatically by run-all.sh) will overwrite build/index.xml with your modified custom-index.xml, using it as input instead.
 (For that reason, you may want to comment things out so you can easily uncomment them later, without having to retrieve the Doxygen output again.)
-After you've created your pared-down index.xml, simply run run-all.sh again to generate only those pages.
+After you've created your pared-down custom-index.xml, simply run run-all.sh again to generate only those pages.

 ## Including previously-built pages in the HTML output
 The aforementioned extract-xml-pages.sh script generates all of the input XML "page" files that are